actions/runner/docs/adrs/0549-composite-run-steps.md

 echo hello world 3
 echo hello world 4
 ```
 We add a token called "composite" which allows our Runner code to process composite actions.
-By invoking "using: composite", our Runner code then processes the "steps" attribute, converts this template code to a list of steps, and finally runs each run step
+By invoking "using: composite", our Runner code then processes the "steps" attribute, converts this template code to a list of steps, and finally runs each run step sequentially.
+If any step fails and there are no `if` conditions defined, the whole composite action job fails.
-sequentially.

 ### Inputs
 Example `user/test/composite-action.yml`: